Credit Hour Definition

 ALL OTHER REQUESTS

-All other requests for adding a class beyond the add/drop period must be submitted in writing to the Provost along with the approval form, obtained from the Office of the Registrar, signed by the instructor of the course to be added.
-The student should begin attending the new course upon the recommendation of the instructor.
+All other requests for adding a class beyond the add/drop period must be submitted in writing to the Provost and the instructor.
+If approved, the student should begin attending the new course upon the recommendation of the instructor.

 Course Repetition Policy